marcopeg/code-server-ide/README.md

 > **cloud based development environment**
 > with [VSCode][vscode] as main UI 😎.

+## What do I get, if I keep reading?

+You will get a virtual machine that is ready for **any kind of development** you can possibly do on a Linux machine.

+You can **link your machine to a custom DNS** like `dev.yourname.com` and **expose any service you are working on** as `service.dev.yourname.com` with both `http` and `https` interfaces thanks to the [Letsencrypt] integration.
+You can access your IDE from different browsers on different devices and everything will stay in sync, this way you will be able to enjoy **endless multiple screens**.

+You can stop your virtual machine when you don't need it, and you can change its power at any time adjusting it to the task you're about to perform.
+This means **you will use money wisely**, when you need it, for the task at hand.

+Here is what you get:

+- Your fully dedicated Linux machine running [Ubuntu]
+- [VSCode] running in a browser
+- An automatic reverse proxy for [Docker] containers and local processes
+- Real-time monitoring with [NetData]
+- Automatic DNS updates with [CloudFlare]
+- A _CLI_ that helps performing lot of tasks:
+  - Start/stop services
+  - Create _https enabled_ proxies to your local processes
+  - Access logs
+- Lot of pre-installed software:
+  - [Docker]
+  - [Docker-Compose]
+  - [Make]
+  - [Ctop]
+  - [NVM], [NodeJS], [NPM]
+  - [AWS CLI]

 ## What do I need to try this out?

 In order to follow this tutorial and get to the final result, I suggest you get prepared with: